Twilight Actors’ Roles So Terrible They Want To Forget

 Robert Pattinson – Dark Kingdom: The Dragon King

 One of the first roles in Robert Pattinson’s career was the miniseries Dark Kingdom: The Dragon King.
-Produced for German TV, the production is inspired by the pictorial opera The Ring of the Nibelungs.
-In addition to Pattinson, the series’ cast includes Kristanna Loken, Alicia Witt and Benno Frmann.
+Produced for German TV, the production is inspired by the epic opera The Ring of the Nibelungs.
+In addition to Pattinson, the series’ cast includes Kristanna Loken, Alicia Witt and Benno Fürmann.

 Taylor Lautner – The 6 Ridiculous

 The worst performance of Taylor Lautner’s career came 3 years after the conclusion of the Twilight saga.
-Unlike co-stars Robert Pattinson and Kristen Stewart, the actor Jacob Black struggled to find his place in Hollywood.
+Unlike colleagues Robert Pattinson and Kristen Stewart, the interpreter of Jacob Black struggled to find his place in Hollywood.
 After several failures, the actor accepted a role in the comedy The 6 Ridiculous.

 Billy Burke – Komodo